amfibiya17/weather-app/README.md

 ---

 - This web app gives the ability to check the current weather
-- This web app displays temperature, weather condition, humidity, wind speed
+- This web app displays temperature, weather condition, humidity and wind speed
-- The user can search the weather temperature by putting required City or Country and City
+- The user can search the weather temperature by entering a City or Country and City
-- Background images dynamically change when user reload the page
+- Background images dynamically change to specific place when the user searches for weather

 ---